Print your ideas into reality.

 Mansfield/Richland County Public Library provides 3D printing services to the public for creative, educational and practical purposes.
 The library’s 3D printer(s) are used to produce three-dimensional objects in PLA (polylactic acid) plastic using a design that is uploaded from a digital file submitted by the customer.

-Anyone 18 years or older with an MRCPL library card in good standing.
+Anyone 18 years or older with an MRCPL library card in good standing can use our printers.

 You don't have to design one yourself!
 Ready-made designs can be downloaded from sites such as Thingiverse.